zmknox/zmknox.github.io/_posts/2021-08-21-building-a-donation-tracker-widget.md

 ## Try It Yourself!

 You can download this script to use on your own device from [my GitHub repository](https://github.com/zmknox/relay-stjude-scriptable-widget).
+You'll need [Scriptable](https://apps.apple.com/us/app/scriptable/id1405459188?uo=4) to run it.
 I hope you enjoy it.
 Let me know if you have any suggestions for further improvements.

 ## Credit Where It's Due